Winter storm moves up East Coast

 Story highlights

-- Up to 2 feet of snow could fall on Cape Cod, forecasters say
+- East Coast gets heavy dose of snow, California braces for 1-2 punch

-Atlanta (CNN)The winter storm that socked the Southeast has moved up the East Coast, promising heavy snow and frigid temperatures early this week for millions of people in the Northeast.
+(CNN)The winter storm that socked the Southeast has moved up the East Coast, promising heavy snow and frigid temperatures early this week for millions of people in the Northeast.

-The National Weather Service predicts the storm could drop a foot of snow in Boston, 2 feet on the Massachusetts coast, 7 inches in New York and 5 inches in Philadelphia by Sunday morning.

-The Cape Cod area of Massachusetts looked like it would receive the heaviest blow.
-The weather service issued a blizzard warning for that area until 3 a.m.
-ET Sunday, saying "near-whiteout" conditions were possible.
-Winds could hit 45 mph, the weather service said.
+As of late Saturday, Boston had seen a half foot of snow, but the southeast portion of Massachusetts was hit harder, particularly the Cape Cod area.
+Hanover recorded 17 inches of snow, Middlesboro 16 and East Bridgewater 15.

+Parts of New Jersey, New York, Delaware, Maryland, Rhode Island, Virginia and North Carolina saw 10 inches or more as well.

-The town of Barnstable, on the Cape, said 1-3 inches of snow could fall per hour and urged residents not to park on the main street because of snow plows.
+The town of Barnstable, on the Cape, said 1-3 inches of snow could fall per hour and urged residents not to park on the main street because of snowplows.

-Going back to work on Monday could be treacherous.
-Temperatures won't rise above freezing until Tuesday, the weather service said.
+Going back to work Monday could be treacherous.
+Temperatures won't rise above freezing until Tuesday, the National Weather Service said.

+As the snow has moved out of the Eastern United States, cold temperatures have rushed in, and residents all along the Eastern Seaboard can expect Sunday highs to be 10 to 20 degrees below normal highs.

 Boston Mayor Marty Walsh urged the city's citizens to look out for each other and help keep the streets cleared.